 Contact the Legal Aid BC Call Centre to apply for services.
 Or see below to find out if a Parents Legal Centre can help you.

 Parents Legal Centres (PLCs) focuses on helping parents resolve their child protection matters early and collaboratively.
 They offer services at any stage of the child protection matter, from the first contact with the Ministry of Children and Family Development (MCF) or a delegated Aboriginal agency until it's apparent the matter can't be resolved through collaborative processes.

 The first PLC opened in 2015 in Vancouver.
-There are now six locations to serve communities across BC.
+There are now nine locations to serve communities across BC.
 To find a centre near you, see legal aid locations.